mwvgroup/Photometric-Classification/notebooks/old_notebooks/README.md

-This directory contains note books left over from a previous classification attempt.
+This directory contains notebooks left over from an old version of the analysis pipeline.
 This code is kept for reference only.